Elgalo87/Portfolio/README.md

 # Portfolio
-A portfolio page, was made it wiht Bootstrap, HTML5, CSS3, JavaScript and jQuery
+A portfolio page, was made it with Bootstrap, HTML5, CSS3, JavaScript and jQuery